gajus/gitdown/.gitdown/README.md

 {"gitdown": "badge", "name": "npm-version"}
 {"gitdown": "badge", "name": "travis"}

-GitDown is a markdown preprocessor for GitHub.
-GitDown streamlines common tasks associated with maintaining a documentation page for a GitHub repository.
+Gitdown is a markdown preprocessor for GitHub.
+Gitdown streamlines common tasks associated with maintaining a documentation page for a GitHub repository.

 [Get Down On It](http://youtu.be/qchPLaiKocI?t=20s).